 Why they recommend these options

 Betterment’s investment committee has recently chosen to greatly expand their bond offerings.
-They originally offered simple Treasury Bonds, but they now have:
+They now use:

-- iShares Barclays Short Treasury Bond ETF (SHV)
+- iShares Short-Term Treasury Bond Index ETF (SHV)

-- Vanguard Emerging Markets Government Bonds ETF (VWOB)
+- Vanguard Emerging Markets Government Bond Index ETF (VWOB)

 Why they recommend these options